Professional Ethics: The American Institute of Certified Public Accountants' Comprehensive Course (For Licensure)

 - Activities that discredit the profession

-- Recall the general standards, compliance with standards, and accounting principles rules in the AICPA Code of Professional Conduct.
+- Recall the “General Standards Rule,” the “Compliance with Standards Rule,” and the “Accounting Principles Rule” of the AICPA Code of Professional Conduct.

 - Recall how to respond to pressure when preparing and reporting information.